dcunited001/dcunited001.github.io/_posts/2017-10-09-meditation-conceptual-designation-and-monadic-metaphysics.md

 This qualitatively transforms my subjective experience of consciousness.
-Since the mind is disengaged from higher-level cognition, it proves challenging to consciously interrogating the qualities of this state of mind.
+Since the mind is disengaged from higher-level cognition, it proves challenging to consciously interrogate the qualities of this state of mind.
 When you first activate a state of mind like this, you may have a *'Whoa WTF was that?'* moment.
 When this first happened to me, I was suddenly projected an image behind